Welcome, dear readers to another edition of Your Solar Questions Answered. Let’s jump right in with this question from Jim in Illinois:

 A company called Panda Green Energy Group Limited (recently changed from the less-cute “United Photovoltaics Group Limited” has just completed the first half of construction on a new solar power plant with a section built in the shape of a Panda Bear.

-The image above shows and artist’s rendering of what a Panda-shaped solar installation might look like, with the dark areas made up of monocrystalline silicon solar panels, and the lighter areas made up of thin-film solar.
+The image above shows and artist’s rendering of what a Panda-shaped solar installation might look like, using two different types of solar panels.
+The dark areas would be made up of monocrystalline silicon solar panels, and the lighter areas made up of thin-film solar.
 But in the end, the Panda Green Energy Group Limited seems to have decided that the more efficient monocrystalline panels were a better choice for the whole thing, which doesn’t produce quite as exciting an image when you see the final result:

 The fun doesn’t stop here, with just one Giant Solar Panda.
 The group plans to build 100 such installations all throughout China.
 And the site of the first Panda Solar Farm will soon play host to a nine-day youth summer camp all about promoting clean energy.